Sick woman sitting on couch with lemon

 • Rethink your drink.
 Explore alcohol-free options at social events, like mocktails that mimic the experience of drinking without alcohol’s side effects.

 • Create an alcohol-free environment.
 Get rid of all the alcohol in your home.
-It might seem drastic, but it's a powerful step towards recovery.
+It might seem drastic, but it's a powerful step towards recovery and creates a temptation-free environment for your body to continue recovering.

 • Make lifestyle changes.
 Regular exercise, a healthy diet, and a good sleep schedule make a world of difference in your recovery journey.

 • Work with professionals.
 Consider seeking professional help, such as therapy or counseling.
-Professionals can give you techniques to manage cravings and handle difficult situations.
+Professionals can give you techniques to manage cravings and handle difficult situations, and help you explore any underlying mental health concerns.

 Alcohol poisoning is no joke, but recovery is possible!
 It might require patience, teamwork, and a bit of strategy.
 But the prize — a healthier, happier life — is absolutely worth it!